 If your daughter is trying to write her name before starting School, it is important that she starts it with a capital letter and the rest is written using lower case letters.
 The alphabet can start to be learned using letter sounds rather than names.

 And finally...

-We look forward to you and your daughter joining the Surbiton High Girls' Preparatory School Community.
+We look forward to you and your daughter joining the Surbiton High Girls' Preparatory School Community.■ items are generic and do not have to be bought at Alleycatz

 GIRLS' PREPARATORY SCHOOL UNIFORM